DON’T MISS

 Geneva city guide

-Geneva is the second-most populous city in Switzerland, only behind Zurich, and the capital of the Republic and Canton of Geneva.
-The city boasts some of the most beautiful scenery, numerous heritage sites and a proud history and culture.
-Located in the very west of the country, right near the border with France, Geneva is primarily French-speaking and French culture can be seen permeating throughout the city.
+Geneva is the second-most populous city in Switzerland, behind Zurich, and the capital of the Republic and Canton of Geneva.
+The city boasts some of the most beautiful scenery in Switzerland, numerous heritage sites and a proud history and culture.
+Located in the very west of the country, right near the border with France, Geneva is primarily French-speaking and French culture permeates throughout the city.

-The city is famous for its central location in history, having been involved in numerous, significant, world events.
+The city is famous for its central location in history, having been involved in numerous significant world events.
 It is perhaps most well-known for the signing of the Geneva Conventions, which set down an internationally recognised set of rules regarding warfare and the treatment of soldiers.
-The city’s international connections run deep, with it also being the location for the headquarters of the United Nations and the Red Cross.
+The city’s international connections run deep, as it is also home to the headquarters of the United Nations and the Red Cross.

 A short history of Geneva